joelkuiper/PathoLens/README.md

 Use `--device` to override the auto-detected accelerator (`cpu`, `cuda:0`, …) and `--skip-train` to stop after cache + manifest creation.
 When enabled, a manifest JSON is written to `Run.manifest` (defaults to `artifacts/pipeline_manifest.json`) describing all derived artifacts.

+The full fine-tune on a RTX 4090 takes roughly 6 hours; building caches and running evaluation roughly doubles the wall-clock time.

 For a quick interactive look at the cached datasets, drop into IPython and paste:

 ```python
 from src.pipeline.datasets import load_manifest_datasets